What is a Cataract?

 In the early stages of a cataract, a change in eyeglass prescription or the use of magnifying lenses can help.
 However, when cataracts start to interfere with daily life and visual aids fail to help, cataracts need to be surgically removed.

-During cataract surgery, the cataract-diseased lens is gently fragmented and the pieces are removed.
-Then, an artificial lens is placed in the eye to restore clear vision and focusing power.
+Although laser cataract surgery and traditional cataract surgery differ slightly, the procedures share a few key steps.
+During both types of cataract surgery, the cataract-diseased lens is gently fragmented, the pieces are removed and an artificial lens is placed to restore clear vision.

 To diagnose a cataract, our ophthalmologist conducts a comprehensive eye exam and tests using special pieces of equipment, including a slit-lamp microscope.
 Refraction and visual acuity tests may be performed to assess how badly the cataract is interfering with the patient’s sight.
 The patient should be out of the soft contacts for three days or, if they are gas permeable, seven days.
 The patient’s eyes will also be dilated during the consultation.
 Dilation lasts between three and five hours and the patient may feel comfortable having a driver.